dfinity/awesome-internet-computer/README.md

 - [Orally](https://github.com/orally-network/oracle) - Cross-chain oracle factory built on HTTPS Outcalls and Chain-key ECDSA.
 - [Bitfinity EVM](https://bitfinity.network) - An Ethereum Virtual Machine (EVM) implemented as a canister.
 - [IC-ETH-RPC](https://github.com/internet-computer-protocol/ic-eth-rpc) - A canister that offers the Ethereum JSON RPC API as an on-chain API.
-- [ic-solidity-bindgen](https://github.com/horizonx-tech/ic-solidity-bindgen) - Generate Rust bindings for Solidity contracts from abis to use with the Internet Computer.
+- [ic-solidity-bindgen](https://github.com/horizonx-tech/ic-solidity-bindgen) - Generate Rust bindings for Solidity contracts from ABIs to use with the Internet Computer.

 ## Internet of Things